History of the San Jacinto College Seal

 Latin Motto: Cras Es Noster means: The Future is Ours

 The San Jacinto College seal is used primarily for official College documents such as diplomas, certificates, special awards or plaques as directed by the marketing department.
-The seal is also used in specific applications, where a more formal presentation is desired, such as stationery, commencement and event programs, commemorative items and other merchandise.
+The seal is also used in specific applications, where a more formal presentation is desired, such as stationery, commencement and event programs.
+If you have questions about the usage of the seal, please contact the marketing department.

 The seal should only be used for applications directly related to the official business of the College.